De facto embassy: Commonwealth of Nations

+Ireland had High Commissioners in London and Ottawa until 18 April 1949, when the Republic of Ireland was declared.
+Similarly, Australia and Canada had High Commissioners in Dublin.

 South Africa and China

 Prior to the establishment of full diplomatic relations in 1998, South Africa and the People's Republic of China established "cultural centres" in Beijing and Pretoria, known as the South African Centre for Chinese Studies and the Chinese Centre for South African Studies respectively.
 Although the Centres, each headed by a Director, did not use diplomatic titles, national flags, or coats of arms, their staff used diplomatic passports and were issued with diplomatic identity documents, while their vehicles had diplomatic number plates.
 They also performed visa and consular services.

 Israel and China

 Prior to the establishment of full diplomatic relations in 1992, Israel and the People's Republic of China established representative offices in Beijing and Tel Aviv.
 The Israeli office was formally known as the Liaison Office of the Israel Academy of Sciences and Humanities.
 This was opened in June 1990.
 China was similarly represented by a branch of the China International Travel Service, which also opened in 1990.